Iamazad21/rs_track2finalassign/README.md

 ## Assignment of the Research Track 2 course
- Durga Varun Gangesetti (matricola 5058219)
+ mohammad azad hussain (matricola 4916211)

 # About the assignment
 This action branch defines the controlling the robot in GAZEBO simulation with the ros.
 Including the action server in the given package nodes .ROS Actions have a client-to-server communication relationship with a specified protocol.
 The actions use ROS topics to send goal messages from a client to the server.
 You can cancel goals using the action client. ...
 This function enables you to return the result message, final state of the goal and status of the server.